TerisaManuel/Tech-Background/README.md

 🌺 A Cook Island woman born and raised in Auckland, NZ.
 I was previously working in hospitality before deciding it was time for a change.
 I wanted to challenge myself, grow in a new direction, and build a career I'm genuinely excited about.
-So here I am — an aspiring IT support professional making that happen.
+So here I am, an aspiring IT support professional making that happen.

 💡 I got into tech because I love helping people and I love solving problems.
-Those two things have always been my thing — whether it was in hospitality or now in IT.
+Those two things have always been my thing, whether it was in hospitality or now in IT.

 > *"The moment IT really clicked for me was sitting in class, staring at a